Linux Wake-on-LAN worldwide

 Add the following line to /etc/network/interfaces

-under the interface you want to control auto eth0
+under the interface to control auto eth0

 up ethtool -s eth0 wol g